Covid-19 global updates: Some countries defend mixing vaccines after WHO suggests booster strategy ‘chaotic’

 A number of countries, including in Europe, have followed similar tracks, recommending that people who received a first AstraZeneca dose then follow up with a mRNA vaccine.

-Thailand, however, is seeking to bolster immune response amid questions over Sinovac’s effectiveness against the more contagious delta variant — and as the kingdom battles its worst outbreak of the pandemic.
-(Over 600 Thai health workers fully inoculated with Sinovac later caught the virus.)
+Thailand, however, is seeking to bolster immune response amid questions over the Sinovac vaccine’s effectiveness against the more contagious delta variant — and as the kingdom battles its worst outbreak of the pandemic.
+(Over 600 Thai health workers fully inoculated with the Sinovac shot later caught the virus.)

 The goal of mixing the AstraZeneca and Chinese-made shots, chief virologist Yong Poovorawan said, is to reach a “booster” effect in a shorter period of time.